-It is the responsibility of the Change Commission and the Queensland Redistribution Commission to review and manage the adjustment of electoral boundaries to ensure that each area is represented by a fair and balanced number of electors.
+Over time the number of electors residing in each boundary area can change, altering the balance of electors.
+It is the responsibility of the Local Government Change Commission and the Queensland Redistribution Commission to review and adjust local and state electoral boundaries to ensure electors in each area receive equal representation.